ziweisu/ziweisu.github.io/_pages/about.md

 My research interests broadly encompass statistics, statistical learning, applied probability, and stochastic simulation.
 Specifically, my work focuses on computational methods for uncertainty quantification in machine learning and stochastic operations research.

-From June to December 2024, I interned with the Global Pricing Team at McDonald's as a recommendation system researcher.
+From June to December 2024, I worked with the Global Pricing Team at McDonald's as a recommendation system researcher.
 I will be joining Amazon in June 2025 as an applied scientist intern on the Middle Mile Marketplace Science team.

 Before joining Northwestern, I received my B.S. degree in mathematics and applied mathematics from Fudan University, and my M.S. degree in mathematical statistics from Purdue University, where I was fortunate to be advised by Prof. [Raghu Pasupathy](https://web.ics.purdue.edu/~pasupath/).